apptainer/apptainer-userdocs/definition_files.rst

 the build will continue.

-To enforce that the bootstrap image verifies correctly and has been signed by one or more keys, you can use the ``Fingerprints:`` header introduced in {Singularity} 3.7.
+To enforce that the bootstrap image verifies correctly and has been signed by one or more keys, you can use the ``Fingerprints:`` header.

 .. code-block:: apptainer